 Menu

-The wave that is moving in banking these days is to add check capture at the teller window.
+While it is commonplace for most banks these days, some institutions are just beginning to add check capture at the teller window.
 Some have expressed concern that capturing check images at the teller window will slow down the teller transaction process; however, when done right, that is not the case.

 Teller capture can also reduce the number of errors as MICR lines are read both magnetically and optically, reducing the need for keying of those numbers.
 In addition, banks will have the ability to flag fraudulent items much sooner in the workflow process.